DHTMLX/docs-suite/docs/calendar/api/calendar_width_config.md

 # width

-@short: sets the width of the calendar
+@short: Optional.
+Sets the width of the calendar

 @signature: {'width?: string | number;'}